angelehernandez/data-by-daylight/README.md

 # Data by Daylight

 This project is hosted on [firebase](https://data-by-daylight.web.app).
 It is not complete; however,\
-there are progress in each of the main categories: data collection, data interpretation, and data representation.
+there is progress in each of the main categories: data collection, data interpretation, and data representation.

 ## The Project